AltspaceVR/AltspaceSDK/README.md

 * `var renderer = altspace.getThreeJSRenderer({version:'0.2.0'});`
  returns a renderer that can be used to render three.js scenes as holographic objects

  > **Use {version:'0.2.0'} for the time being.** We may ask you to change this prior to launch.
-Version 1.0 will be delievered if you do no specify a version, but this will change at an arbitrary date.
+Version 1.0 will be delievered if you do not specify a version, but this will change to delivering the latest version at an arbitrary date.
 Version 1.0 can only be used with AltOBJMTLLoader and should not be used if at all possible.

 ####Cursor Events